 A due diligence function generally completed for internal purposes by on-site or in-house staff for the purpose of making a business decision within an organization.
-Generally undertaken to ensure Reports comply with Client or Intended User requirements.
-The scope is typically less than a Review and may entail requirements that are not standards-related, such as the age of comparable properties, the length of time between the comparable sale date, and/or the Effective Date.
+Generally undertaken to ensure Reports comply with Authorized Client or Authorized User requirements.
+The Administrative Review may entail requirements that are not standards-related, such as the age of comparable properties, the length of time between the comparable sale date, and/or the Effective Date.
 An administrative review might be simply of a clerical nature.